The IMOCA GLOBE SERIES is the result of a shared desire among skippers and race organisers to create a stronger link between the different events.

 The next running of this crewed round the world race with stopovers is scheduled to set sail in October 2022 from Alicante in Spain.
 The racecourse was revealed in March 2020.
 Once again, the boats will cross three oceans, round the three major capes and make a stopover on five continents.

-Indeed, following on from Alicante, the crews will make a stopover in Cape Verde, Cape Town in South Africa, Shenzhen in southern China, Auckland in New Zealand, Itajai in Brazil, Newport on America’s eastern seaboard, AArhus in Denmark and The Hague in Holland, before finishing in the Mediterranean off the port of Genoa in Italy.
+Indeed, following on from Alicante, the crews will make a stopover in Cape Verde, Cape Town in South Africa, Itajai in Brazil, Newport on America’s eastern seaboard, AArhus in Denmark and The Hague in Holland, before finishing in the Mediterranean off the port of Genova in Italy.
+Race Schedule

-For the class, its sailors and their partners, this agreement is an opportunity to build on its race programme, in solo and/or crewed format, thus favouring visibility across new markets, which had not necessarily been reached by IMOCA thus far, notably in Africa, Asia and Oceania.
+For the Class, its sailors and their partners, this agreement is an opportunity to build on its race programme, in solo and/or crewed format, thus favouring visibility across new markets, which had not necessarily been reached by IMOCA thus far.

 It’s also heralds a natural rapprochement between two events with a rich historic heritage, whose protagonists have often been involved in the Vendée Globe and then the Whitbread, the latter becoming the Volvo Ocean Race and finally The Ocean Race, whether they are sailors, engineers, meteorologists, technicians, etc. Today, a real dynamic has been established between these two worlds, which are now one and the same.